Air Quality Monitoring

 Always check the Air Quality Health Index before you head outdoors.

-To learn more about the impacts of air quality on human health visit Alberta Environment and Parks.
+To learn about the impacts of air quality on human health and what you can do to protect yourself, visit the Government of Alberta’s webpage on Air Quality and Health.

 Benefits of the Station